thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 form of an attestation result, rather than the "naked" PSA token from the attesting endpoint.
 Therefore, a relying party is not expected to understand the Software Components claim.
-Instead, it is for the Verifier to check this claim against the associated endorsements and provide an answer in form of an "higher level" attestation result.
+Instead, it is for the Verifier to check this claim against the available endorsements and provide an answer in form of an "high level" attestation result, which may or may not include the original Software Components claim.

 ~~~
 {::include cddl/psa-software-components.cddl}